SDS RiskAssist Logo - White Backgroud

 WHMIS training and education keeps workers safe

-Worker education and training are key components of Canada’s Workplace Hazardous Materials Information System (WHMIS).
-WHMIS is designed to protect worker health and safety and to reduce the prevalence of occupational disease.
+Canada’s Workplace Hazardous Materials Information System (WHMIS) is designed to protect worker health and safety and to reduce the prevalence of occupational disease.
+WHMIS legislation sets out employer responsibilities, including for education and training, when a hazardous product is used in the workplace.

-WHMIS legislation sets out employer responsibilities when a hazardous product is used in the workplace.
 According to the Canadian Centre for Occupational Health and Safety (CCOHS), employers are required to:

 1. Educate and train workers on the hazards and safe use of products.